General Waste

 Try selling your unwanted items through Gumtree, FreeCycle, Facebook or Ebay.
 Alternatively donate items to The Bower or a local charity.
 This keeps items out of landfill.

-As a last resort for bulky household items that can't be reused or upcycled organise a Council Cleanup by calling the waste solutions hotline on 1300 655 006.
+For bulky household items that can't be reused or upcycled organise a Council Cleanup by booking here

 Mattresses

-Mattresses can be disposed of in your bulky collection by calling the waste solutions hotline on 1300 655 006.
+Mattresses can be disposed of in your bulky collection by booking here

 Building Materials